kumarshekharroy/SquaresApp/README.md

 10. Go to http://localhost:5000 or https://localhost:5001 to play with swagger UI

+## Caching

+1. `Custom Distributed(using redis)/InMemory(as fallback to distributed)` caching is implemented to improve  performance, scalability and lower the response time.

+2. `SlidingExpirationTime` and `AbsoluteExpirationTime` for the cache can be changed from `CacheConfig` section of `appsettings.{env}.json` file.
+Set these values to `0` to disable caching.

+3. To make the caching distributed set a valid Redis connection-string in `ConnString` field present in the `RedisConfig` section of `appsettings.{env}.json` file.
+Leave the field empty/blank to continue with InMemory caching.

+## Logging

+1. The application is using serilog to log each and every request and their response and exception if there is any on console and in file inside `SquaresApp\SquaresApp/SquaresApp.API\bin\{Debug/Release}\net5.0` `Logs` directory.

+2. The log level, log path etc. can be changed by modifying serilog section of `appsettings.json` or `appsettings.{env}.json` file.

+## Importing Points

+1. `/Points/Import` endpoint expect points in CSV file format.

+2. A sample CSV file (`points-import-sample.csv`) for the same has been included in the `Example` directory of the repository.

-## Points to know :
+## Other Points to know :

 1. Seed data for User and Points are included in the migration.
 So, The migration will by default create two users `User_1: {username:"Admin",password:"Admin"}, User_2: {username:"User",password:"User"}` and their respective few records in Points table.

 2. Different environments like `Development` and `Prodution` are supported. e.g. Development Env. specific settings can be modified or overridden by `appsettings.Development.json` .

-3. The application is using serilog to log each and every request and their response and exception if there is any on console and in file inside `SquaresApp\SquaresApp/SquaresApp.API\bin\{Debug/Release}\net5.0` `Logs` folder.
-The log level, log path etc. can be changed by modifying serilog section of `appsettings.json` or `appsettings.{Development/Production}.json` file.

-4. TTL of JWT tokens (fresh) and JWT signing key/secret can be changed from `appsettings.{Development/Production}.json` file.
+4. TTL of JWT tokens (fresh) and JWT signing key/secret can be changed from `appsettings.{env}.json` file.

 5. All the layers of the project are Unit tested by using `Xunit` framework.